Kalayaan, Palawan: History

 From a point [on the Philippine Treaty Limits] at latitude 7º40' North and longitude 116º00' East of Greenwich, thence due West along the parallel of 7º40' N to its intersection with the meridian of longitude 112º10' E, thence due north along the meridian of 112º10' E to its intersection with the parallel of 9º00' N, thence north-eastward to the intersection of parallel of 12º00' N with the meridian of longitude 114º30' E, thence, due East along the parallel of 12º00' N to its intersection with the meridian of 118º00' E, thence, due South along the meridian of longitude 118º00' E to its intersection with the parallel of 10º00' N, thence Southwestwards to the point of beginning at 7º40' N, latitude and 116º00' E longitude.

 i.e. 7º40'N 116º00'E; west to 7º40'N 112º10'E; north to 9º00'N 112º10'E; NE to 12º00'N 114º30'E; east to 12º00'N 118º00'E; south to 10º00'N 118º00'E; SW to 7º40'N 116º00'E.

 In 2009, Republic Act No. 9522, which defined the archipelagic baselines of the Philippines, was enacted into law.
 It gave additional weight to the Philippines' sovereignty over the Kalayaan Island Group under Section 2, sub-paragraph A which described the territory as a "Regime of Islands"—a concept defined in the United Nation Convention on Law of the Sea for similar bodies of land.

 In 2012, the government began its legal battle against China in international court.
 The court proceedings occurred from 2013 to 2016.
 In 2016, the dash-line utilized by both the Republic of China (Taiwan) and People's Republic of China (PRC) was declared as invalid by the South China Sea Arbitration ruling.
 As of November 2023, 26 governments support the ruling, 17 issued generally positive statements noting the ruling but not called for compliance, and eight rejected it.

+The map of the municipality of Kalayaan under Palawan province and the de facto control of each country in the area within the jurisdiction of the Philippines.

+In 2024, Republic Act No. 12064, was enacted into law, which define the Philippine Maritime Zones.
+It clarifies the maritime zones of the Philippines, including those surrounding the Kalayaan Island Group in the West Philippine Sea shall have a territorial sea of 12 nautical miles from its baselines.